109th Airlift Squadron: Strategic airlift

-In 1960, the 133d FIG was reassigned to Military Air Transport Service (MATS), trading in its air defense interceptors for 4-engines C-97 Stratofreighter transports.
+In 1960, the 109th was reassigned to Military Air Transport Service (MATS), trading in its air defense interceptors for 4-engines C-97 Stratofreighter transports.
 With air transportation recognized as a critical wartime need, the unit was re-designated the 133d Air Transport Group (Heavy).
 During the 1961 Berlin Crisis, both the Group and squadron were federalized on 1 October 1961.
 From Minneapolis, the 109th ATS augmented MATS airlift capability worldwide in support of the Air Force's needs.
 It returned again to Minnesota state control on 31 August 1962.
 Throughout the 1960s, the unit flew long-distance transport missions in support of Air Force requirements, frequently sending aircraft to Hawaii, Japan, the Philippines, and during the Vietnam War, to both South Vietnam, Okinawa and Thailand.

 Tactical airlift

-The C-97s were retired in 1971 and the 133d TAG was transferred to Tactical Air Command (TAC).
+The C-97s were retired in 1971 and the squadron was transferred to Tactical Air Command (TAC).
 It transitioned to the C-130A Hercules theater transport, flying missions in support of TAC throughout the United States and Alaska.
 In 1974 the unit was returned to Military Airlift Command (MAC) when TAC transferred out its troop carrier mission.
 In the early 1970s, USAF's "Total Force" policy brought the wing into full partnership with its Air Force counterparts by mandating co-operation and teamwork between Air Guard and active duty Air Force units in all phases of military airlift operations.
 As a result, in succeeding years the unit's C-130s traveled to all corners of the world, airlifting troops, passengers, and cargo during training missions, exercise deployments, and real-world military operations to support Federal and State military airlift requirements.

 The unit has been upgraded over the years with newer C-130E aircraft in 1981 and currently flies the C-130H, which it received in 1995.
 2011 marked the 90th anniversary of the 1921 decision to make Minnesota's 109th Aero Squadron the first federally recognized National Guard flying unit in the country.
 To commemorate the heritage of the Minnesota Air National Guard, the 133d Airlift Wing hosted an Air Expo, welcoming upwards of 15,000 members of the community to the base to celebrate.

 During 2011, the 109th Airlift Squadron deployed 528 Airmen to 17 countries, serving in support of U.S. operations worldwide, including humanitarian missions to Africa, Honduras and Indonesia.
 The squadron provides combat-ready air crews, support personnel, and aircraft for the airlift of passengers and cargo anywhere in the world.
 Upon direction of the Governor, the unit furnishes personnel and equipment, including aircraft, to assist in natural disaster relief or to safeguard life and property in Minnesota.
+In 2025, the unit was assigned new C-130J-30 Super Hercules transports, scheduled for delivery in fall 2026.